xian-network/xian-node/README.md

 ## Installation and Usage

-There are two ways to set up and run Xian Core:
+There are multiple ways to set up and run Xian Core:

 ### Method 1: Production Installation (via PyPI)